 Chase is well known for having some of the most generous sign-up bonuses and travel rewards available, but it all depends on what you are looking for.
 Therefore, we have tried to identify the best cards of 2019 for a few different scenarios, as we know that the perfect credit card depends on what you need.
 We have put in the legwork so you don’t have to.

 At Bankrate, our team of credit card experts evaluated Chase credit cards on various attributes like the travel rewards and perks, how easy rewards are to redeem, annual fees, sign-up bonuses, APR, and much more.

 Chase Freedom Unlimited: Best flat-rate cash back card

-This card ranks among the best cash-back credit cards available.
+This card ranks among the best cash-back credit cards available for 2019.
 It offers generous rewards and a decent sign-up bonus.
 This card is a good choice for anyone who wants a straightforward rewards program.
 It’s also useful for anyone who already owns a Chase rewards card since Chase Ultimate Rewards can be transferred between cards.
 The Freedom Unlimited also offers a 0 percent, 15-month introductory APR period on purchases and balance transfers, making it a good option for someone trying to pay down high-interest debt.
 After the initial intro period, the card has a variable APR of 16.99 to 25.74 percent.